botchk/k8sgpt-glasskube-analyzer/README.md

 ## k8sgpt-glasskube-analyzer
-TODO BUG the release should be managed by the github actions bot TODO change deployment name to not include chart
+TODO BUG the release should be managed by the github actions bot TODO PR checks should be fulfilled before merging is allowed TODO create github test user to test setup
+TODO change deployment name to not include chart
 TODO readiness and liveness probe
 TODO describe which version of k8sgpt operator and k8sgpt are needed